Going Out Dancing – Some Suggestions

 Floorcraft: Please take extra care not to bump other couples. i.e. don't

 step on others, don't rock-step back onto others, don't throw

 your partner into someone else (!) and don't ram another

 couple (!!).
 Always be aware of the others around you.

-Guys, look where you are going to lead her before you send
+Leads, look where you are going to lead your partners before you send

 Some dances travel in line-of-direction, like waltz, polka, one-step and foxtrot.
 For these dances...